wuboy0307/go-gpdb/datalab/README.md

 # Prerequisite

-Please follow the instruction and steps which are needed for the datalab cli to work.
+Please follow the [instruction and prerequisite steps](https://github.com/pivotal-gss/go-gpdb#prerequisite) which are needed for the datalab cli to work.

 # Installation